CodaKids/coda-kids/README.rst

 0.2.2:
 1. Updated git repo and setup/url information.
-2. Added lerp to coda.
+2. Added action system to coda for objects.
 [Feature in Alpha]
 3. Updated object class to properly scale objects with it's scale member.
+4. Moved standard library imports to coda.utilities

 0.2.1:
 1. Reformatted some of the library utilities.